 Part of the National Reading Recovery and Early Literacy Conference not to be missed are the exhibitors.
 The Exhibitor Trade Show is an opportunity during breaks in the conference agenda to connect with the latest materials for your classroom, meet authors and publishers, learn about new resources to aid in literacy development.
 Not all exhibitors are publishers – some are unique businesses with items of interest to educators.
 Many exhibitors have specials and draws on just for the conference so it is a great place to get a good deal!

 If you are interested in being an exhibitor please register soon as space is limited.
 Only $600 for an 8ft table and $200 for each additional table!

 Exhibitors are confirmed daily so watch this space for updates on who will be at the conference this year.

-So…..who will be an exhibitor at the 2018 conference?
+So…..who will be an exhibitor at the 2019 Reading Recovery and Early Literacy Conference in Winnipeg?
 The following have confirmed they will be there!